fake-name/IntraArchiveDeduplicator/README.md

 There are fairly extensive unit tests for the DB API, as well as the BK-tree and the phashing systems.
 However, the great majority of the tests (all the DB API tests, which are 80%+ of them) require a local postgres instance, so they're not suitable for CI integration.

+### BK-Tree

+The BK-tree implementation has been broken out into an independent library installable via `pip`.
+It's hosted [here](https://github.com/gpip/cBKTree).
+Many thanks to user @gpip for doing the legwork making it portable.

+---

 TODO:
 Moved counter in CPPBKTree delete operation doesn't work.